Lewis (lifting appliance): External lewis

 The external lewis, kerb lifter or slab lifter is a type of lifting device used in the stonemasonry trade since Medieval times.
 The external lewis was originally shaped like a pair of scissor-tongs, and swung from a treadwheel crane.

 This type of tong device has been known as dogs and the holes in the stone as dog holes for many centuries.
 Many old bridges and walls in the UK still have dog holes to reveal how the stones were lifted, particularly onto bridge parapets.

 The external lewis has been modified to handle kerbstones and large slabs of polished stone in contemporary stone yards.

-A manual kerb lifter is a large, adjustable pair of tongs, made with a pair of handles so that two men can manoeuvre heavy blocks of stone into position.
+A manual kerb lifter is a large, adjustable pair of tongs, made with a pair of handles so that two people can manoeuvre heavy blocks of stone into position.
 A mechanical kerb lifter can also be made to fit mechanical lifters like forklifts or crane-trucks so that larger stones can be placed.

 In stone yards, a slab lifter is hung from a shed gantry or forklift to transport slabs of stone between storage racks and stone processing machines.
 It consists of two hinged, weighted friction pads that close astride the top of a slab, and are pulled tightly together by the weight of the slab itself.

 The slab lifter uses two safety devices.
 Safety chains and a support bracket allow safe lifting of large slabs.
 This lifting appliance also has a safety locking device that is engaged when the gripping pads are activated by the weight of the stone.
 This prevents any jerking movement from releasing the stone.
 It is easily disengaged once the slab is secured at its destination.